pyaesoekyaw/Serverless_web_page/README.md

 ---

 ### **4. Frontend Hosting (S3)**
-**Objective**: Deploy static website with secure access controls.
+We are now on board, let deploy static website with secure access controls.
-1. Create S3 bucket: `your-app-frontend`
+1. Create S3 bucket with the name : `your-psk-buddy` and uncheck the **block public access** and check the **acknowledge** because we are going to access for verifying Webpage functionality.
+!12
-2. Enable **Static Website Hosting** in properties
+3. Under the properties tab, enable **Static Website Hosting** with `index.html`.
-3. Upload:
+4. Under the permission tab, edit the bucket policy for all user access.[code]!
+   - don't forget to change the bucket url and `/*`because we are under the object level of the bucket.
+!13
+5. Before uploading JS file , you need to update the invoke Url from API Gateway.
+   - save the javascript after you update the file.
+!14
+7. click on **Upload** and **add files**.
    - `index.html`
    - JavaScript files (with updated API endpoint)
-4. Apply bucket policy restricting access to CloudFront only
+8. Apply bucket policy restricting access to CloudFront only.

 ---

 ### **5. CloudFront Distribution**
-**Objective**: Enable HTTPS and global content delivery.
+Enable HTTPS and global content delivery.
 1. Create distribution with S3 as origin
 2. Critical settings:
    - **Origin Access Identity (OAI)**: Create new